noble-assets/ibc/spec/app/ics-021-permissioned-token-transfer/README.md

 ### Sub-protocols

-(sub-protocols, if applicable)

-### Port & channel setup
+The sub-protocols described herein should be implemented in Host and Mirror modules with access to the bank module and to the IBC modules.

+#### Port Setup

+##### ICS21 Host

 An ICS 21 Host module must always bind to a port with the id `ics21host`.
-Mirror Chains will bind to port `ics21mirror`.

 The example below assumes a module is implementing the entire `ICS21HostModule` interface.
 The `setup` function must be called exactly once when the module is created (perhaps when the blockchain itself is initialized) to bind to the appropriate port.